dji-sdk/Onboard-SDK/README.md

 #### Step1:

-If you want to use our Onboard SDK API Library which have been used in our examples, you can download it from Github.
+If you want to use our Onboard SDK API Library, which has been used in our examples, you can download it from GitHub.

 #### Step2: